How to Use Buddha Good Luck Charms?

 Money Buddha Keyring

-- Using this as a keyring, you are ensured to attract money into your life.
+- You can be confident that using this as a keychain will help you attract money into your life.

 Laughing Buddha Car Amulet

-- Hang this charm from your rearview car mirror for travel, wealth, and personal protection.
+- This charm can be hung from your rearview mirror to bring you luck, travel, and personal safety..

 - Size: 1.75" x 2.5" x 0.625", 14" L.